beelerpayton/FracScatt/docs/source/functions.rst

    **Returns**

    dp : float
-	Volume-equivalent diameter of particle in nm. coating : float
+	Mass-equivalent diameter of particle in nm. coating : float
 	Amount of coating with same units as input.
    MAC : float